 For those children who need a little extra help from time to time, we offer a variety of intervention schemes such as Red Box literacy, Yellow Box maths and 1 to 1 Read Write Inc. catch up programmes.
 Each of these schemes are tailored to the needs of the individual child.
 These are all aimed at giving a little extra help in addition to the quality teaching we offer.
 Our Senior Teaching Assistants are highly trained in these schemes and with this small group and withdrawal work, we find that children find these schemes enjoyable and confidence building.

 Ofsted now require schools to show that Spiritual, Social, Moral and Cultural teachings include the presence of British values such as tolerance, understanding of others, democracy, respect and acceptance of the rule of law and individual liberty.

-Here at St James C of E Infant School we ensure that our curriculum is appropriately broad and balanced to help prepare our young people for life in modern Britain by actively promoting fundamental British values.
+Here at St James C of E Infant and Nursery School we ensure that our curriculum is appropriately broad and balanced to help prepare our young people for life in modern Britain by actively promoting fundamental British values.

 Click below to link to an overview of how we incorporate British Values into our school.